Skip to content

 Key Features of OpenClaw

-• Local-first operation, running directly on a user's machine or server for enhanced privacy and control.
+• Local-first operation, enabling deployment on a user's machine or server for enhanced privacy.

-• Multi-channel chat integration with WhatsApp, Telegram, Discord, and Slack for flexible user interaction.
+• Multi-channel integration with popular chat applications such as WhatsApp, Telegram, Discord, Slack, Signal, and iMessage.

-• Persistent long-term memory for context-aware and continuous personal assistance.
+• Persistent long-term memory capabilities for maintaining context and user preferences across sessions.

 use cases